bcgov/jpss-jade-ccm/docs/howto setup local runtime.md

 1. Follow the instructions here https://camel.apache.org/manual/camel-jbang.html to install JBang and Camel JBang.

-2. After making your changes to the Jade CCM classes you will have to run the jpss-jade-ccm/build-install-ccm-models script which will
+2. After making your changes to the Jade CCM classes, you will have to run the jpss-jade-ccm/build-install-ccm-models script which will:
     a) rebuild ccm-models.jar file
     b) install in the local Maven repository